 Most intracerebral hemorrhages occur in the basal ganglia, cerebral lobes, cerebellum, or pons.
 The most common location for hemorrhage due to hypertension is the putamen.
 Intracerebral hemorrhage may also occur in other parts of the brain stem or in the midbrain.

 Etiology of Intracerebral Hemorrhage

 Less often, intracerebral hemorrhage results from congenital aneurysm Brain Aneurysms Brain aneurysms are focal dilations in the cerebral arteries.
-In the US, brain aneurysms occur in 3 to 5% of people.
-Brain aneurysms can occur at any age but are most common among people aged... read more , arteriovenous malformations Cerebral Arteriovenous Malformations (AVMs) Arteriovenous malformation (AVMs) are tangled, dilated blood vessels in which arteries flow directly into veins.
+In the United States, brain aneurysms occur in 3 to 5% of people.
+Brain aneurysms can occur at any age but are most common among... read more , arteriovenous malformations Cerebral Arteriovenous Malformations (AVMs) Arteriovenous malformation (AVMs) are tangled, dilated blood vessels in which arteries flow directly into veins.
 AVMs occur most often at the junction of cerebral arteries, usually within the... read more , other vascular malformations, trauma Traumatic Brain Injury (TBI) Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
 Diagnosis is suspected clinically and confirmed by imaging (primarily... read more , mycotic aneurysm, brain infarct (hemorrhagic infarction), primary or metastatic brain tumor, excessive anticoagulation, blood dyscrasia, intracranial arterial dissection, moyamoya disease, or a bleeding or vasculitic disorder.
 The most common causes of metastatic intracerebral hemorrhage include melanoma, renal cell carcinoma, and choriocarcinoma.

 Lobar intracerebral hemorrhages (hematomas in the cerebral lobes, outside the basal ganglia) usually result from angiopathy due to amyloid deposition in cerebral arteries (cerebral amyloid angiopathy), which affects primarily older people.
 Lobar hemorrhages may be multiple and recurrent.